ApoorvaKamat/one-stop-portal-app/README.md

 In the project directory, you can run:

-1. `npm i` - To install the dependencies
+1. `npm i --force` - To install the dependencies

 2. `npm start` - To start the application in development mode